 At Fairview Park our vision is 'We learn and grow together in a safe and supportive environment, continually striving for personal excellence.'
 Our key priority within our Site Improvement Plan (SIP) is continuous learner achievement.
 Our plan emphasises teaching for learning and wellbeing to ensure our site vision is reflected in all that we do in practice.

 Site Governing Council and allied groups operate effectively in partnership with the staff.
 The school celebrates the 'small school advantage' which fosters positive working relationships between families, staff and students.

 The consistent application of a well-established behaviour management policy, supports a strong focus on positive behaviour.
 Students benefit from the generous play space and updated resources.
 Cross-age interaction between students is recognised as a great strength of the student culture here.

-Specialist areas taught include Physical Education (R-7), Science (4-7) and Music and Languages (R-4).
+Specialist areas taught include Physical Education, Performing Arts and Spanish.

 Learning intervention support and extension is provided for identified students in literacy and numeracy.
 Teachers set high expectations for success and provide learning programs to ensure students work to achieve at their individual potential.

-Learning Technologies are embedded across all learning opportunities and students have access to a computer suite, iPads and a laptops.
+Learning Technologies are embedded across all learning opportunities and students have access to a computer suite, iPads and laptop.
 Students and staff use information and communication technologies as a resource for daily activities.
 Each classroom is equipped with an interactive whiteboard.